danbilous1/API-Crypto-exchange/README.md

+API Crypto exchanger.
-Crypto exchanger.
-View crypto price in real time.
+See Crypto Coin price in different currencies.

-ATTENTION.
-Can be some problems, because project was made with API.
+Warning.
+While using the project, might be some errors, because API can be outdated.